 This special dessert recipe is beautiful to serve, plus easy to make and healthy too!
 It starts with slices of fresh star fruit (instructions on how to buy and prepare star fruit are included).
 Star fruit is similar in texture and taste to apples, and while it can be eaten fresh, in this recipe the star fruit slices are lightly cooked and then given a tropical-tasting mango-orange sauce.
 Topped with a drizzle of coconut milk and a sprinkling of either pomegranate seeds or cherries, this healthy fruit-fresh dessert is completely guilt-free and satisfyingly sweet.
 It's also gluten-free, lactose-free, and vegan.

-- 1 cup orange juice or approx. 2 oranges juiced
+- 1 cup orange juice (or about 2 oranges juiced)

-- 1/4 cup brown sugar (or substitute a natural sweetener of your choice - maple syrup or agave nectar work well)
+- 1/4 cup brown sugar (or substitute a natural sweetener of your choice like maple syrup or agave nectar)

 - 1 cup good-quality coconut milk

 - Optional: a handful of fresh pomegranate seeds or cherries

 - Optional: whipped cream or vanilla ice cream as topping

 - Place the star fruit (count out 3 slices per person) in a pot on the stove.

 - Add the orange juice.
 Stir well and turn heat to high until juice begins to boil.
 Then turn down to medium.

 - Allow to simmer for 10 minutes, or until star fruit has softened enough to easily cut into with a spoon.

 - Now and then you can gently move the slices around and turn them over so they all get cooked more or less equally.
 Remove any more brown seeds that may loosen and surface.